gabepoissant/used-car-database-design/docs/markdown.md

 Using `LOAD DATA LOCAL INFILE`, I was able to load in the data from a `.csv` file on my machine.

 #### Data Cleaning
 Though there are no NULLs in the dataset, there are many empty strings and some fields only containing `—` across the various columns.
-Handling missing data is outside of the scope of this project, so I elected to delete ALL rows that had ANY column with a non-valid value.
+Handling missing data is outside of the scope of this project, so I elected to delete ALL rows that had ANY column with an invalid value.

 Using `DELETE`, I deleted all rows with any empty strings or `—` values.